 Try reading your paper aloud.
 This technique helps you spot omitted words and awkward sentences.
 Plus, it’s another way to find grammar and spelling mistakes.

-My final piece of advice for you is start working on your personal statements as soon as you have your graduate school applications.
+My final piece of advice for you is to start working on your personal statements as soon as you have your graduate school applications.
 Don’t rush this process or try to take shortcuts.
-Take your time brainstorming ideas, making notes, drafting, revising and editing your personal statements.
+Take your time brainstorming ideas, making notes, drafting, revising, and editing your personal statements.

 The more time and effort you put into each personal statement you write, the better your chances are of getting accepted and receiving a scholarship.

 And if you are still unsure about how to write a personal statement for grad school, sign up for a free consultation.
 I will help you get started and give you strategies you can apply to write a personal statement.
 Just fill out the contact me form on the contact page https://www.academicwritingsuccess.com/contact/

 Also, please share this post with anyone else you think could benefit from it.